jaspector

 County fiscal court office hours are M-F, 8:00 AM-4:00 PM.
 Plumbing inspector office hour window on Monday 8:00 AM-9:00 AM EST at the health department.

-Typical inspection sequence: Public county materials do not publish a full sequence; certificate of occupancy is required before occupancy.
+Typical sequence: Public county materials do not publish a full sequence; certificate of occupancy is required before occupancy.

-Do I need a building permit in Grant County, KY?
+01 Do I need a building permit in Grant County, KY?

 County materials show permits for erecting, adding to, remodeling, removing, or demolishing structures and for listed project types including residences, modular homes, pole barns, garages, sheds, signs, pools, docks, decks, and cell towers.

-How do I apply for a building permit in Grant County, KY?
+02 How do I apply for a building permit in Grant County, KY?

-1. Confirm project scope with the county building inspector and gather the current county building permit form from the county building page.
+To apply for a building permit in Grant County, KY, follow these steps: 1.
+Confirm project scope with the county building inspector and gather the current county building permit form from the county building page.
 2. Prepare plans in duplicate drawn to scale.
 Plans must show lot shape and dimensions, exact building location, accessory buildings, existing and intended uses, and other information needed for zoning and code review.
 3. Submit the signed application.
 The county form requires signature by the owner or lessee and the project description fields cover new build, addition, remodel, demo/remove, residence, modular, pole barn, garage, shed, sign, cell tower, pool, dock, and deck.
 4. Obtain any related outside approvals noted on county forms and contacts, including septic/sewer, driveway, and state trade inspections where applicable.
 5. County review results in issued permit; certificate of occupancy is required before occupancy under the county application language.

-How do I schedule a building inspection in Grant County, KY?
+03 How do I schedule a building inspection in Grant County, KY?

-Other cities in Grant County
+Other jurisdictions in Grant County.

-View all Grant County jurisdictions →
+All Grant County jurisdictions →